 headers.conf

 with a file resource in Puppet.
-In source, point to the module that you’re using to manage your NGINXheaders.conf
+In that code, point to the module that you’re using to manage your NGINXheaders.conf

 -